AcrylAI/Jonathan-Flightbase/README.md

 ![Jonathan BI_시그니처_가로](https://github.com/user-attachments/assets/26ad0352-c1c7-4789-8e49-13814c1c49f8)
 # Jonathan-Flightbase
-A platform optimized for developing and operating machine learning (MLOps) and large language model operations (LLMOps).
-Designed to streamline and accelerate AI service deployment, it provides specialized tools for resource management, efficient model training, and automated model deployment and operations.
+Jonathan Flightbase is an MLOps/LLMOps platform designed for efficient AI development and operations.
+It streamlines resource management, model training, and deployment automation, with support for adaptive personality in intelligent agents.

 ### How to Run Codes
 (ex)